The only AI report you’ll need — download now 🤖

 2. Advanced productivity monitoring that drives action

-Hubstaff’s productivity monitoring capability is more advanced than that of other tools.
+Hubstaff’s productivity monitoring capabilities are more advanced than those of other tools.
 With Insights, you can get work classification data to find bottlenecks and refine productivity.
 Hubstaff goes beyond activity rates to track:

 While others offer basic screenshots, Hubstaff puts the way you monitor productivity in your hands.
 Customize permissions to enable, disable, or blur screenshots, websites, apps, and more.
 You can also create employee monitoring policies to get buy-in from your employees.